bebenlebricolo/events-manager/trunk/readme.txt

 * fixed incorrect label id for single ticket mode spaces select
 * fixed booking data duplication issues when saving personal data in booking admin
 * added backwards-compatible measure to support PHP 8.1 and return type requirements in DateTime and DateTimeZone by including duplicate file with return types which are loaded only with 8.1 and greater
+* added update retrigger if previous update is detected to not have gone through fully

 = 6.1.1 =
 * tweaked installation SQL so it's MariaDB-compatible